caufero/thebridge-docs/docs/index.md

-# Welcome to The Bridge - Technical Specifications Documentation
+# Welcome to The Bridge - Technical Documentation

 This is the official technical documentation for **The Bridge**.